cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

    `../` means go back one folder in a path.

-   For this step we need to change our working directory to `gz_ws/` (Gazebo Workspace).
+   For this step, we need to change our working directory to `gz_ws/` (Gazebo Workspace).
 This folder contains the scripts to launch Gazebo.
-When you launch Docker, it changes your working directiory to the Docker's colcon folder.
-We need to navigate back one folder where the `gz_ws/` live.
+When you launch Docker, it changes your working directory to Docker's colcon folder.
+We need to navigate back one folder to where `gz_ws/` lives.
 This is why we add `../` to the path.

    ![Alt text](./cmra_images/gz_folder.png)